1. What kind of information do we collect?

 2. What do we do with information we collect and what is our legal basis for this?

-Third party processors: As is indicated below, we may use third party platforms and processors to deliver newsletters, process applications, event registrations, process payments, process surveys, and process any request to update your data contact preferences.
+Third party processors: As is indicated below, we may use third party platforms and processors to deliver newsletters, process applications, event registrations, ticket sales and payments, surveys, and any request to update your data contact preferences.
 In using these third parties we are pursuing our legitimate interest to use third party technology to achieve greater efficiency within our organisation.
 To balance our interests against yours, we have taken steps to ensure these third parties maintain appropriate technical and organisational measures to keep your personal information secure.

 Sign-up details: If you sign-up for us to send you newsletters, publications and other information about Nesta, FutureFest our partners and activities (see “Marketing” section below), we will use your personal information to send these to you.
 Our legal basis for doing this is your consent.
 You have the right to withdraw this consent at any time, as explained in the “Marketing” section below.

-FutureFest 2018 Tickets: If you purchase tickets for FutureFest 2018, we will use your personal information to process your application for tickets to attend the event, take payment, for our administration and management of the event and to send you any updates or information regarding the event and its follow-up.
-Our legal basis for doing so is to fulfil the agreement with you for your attendance at FutureFest 2018.
+FutureFest Tickets: If you purchase tickets for a FutureFest Event, we will use your personal information to process your application for tickets to attend the Event, take payment, for our administration and management at the Event and to send you any updates or information regarding the Event and its follow-up.
+Our legal basis for doing so is to fulfil the agreement with you for your attendance at the Event.

-Online activity: The cookies we use tell us how you use the site and what pages you have visited.
-In pursuing this activity, we use our legitimate interest of improving the performance of the site, and to help us understand more about our customer’s interests and preferences, and to inform our marketing strategy.
+Online activity: The information that we obtain about your device helps us to monitor the website and keep it secure.
+The cookies we use tell us how you use the site and what pages you have visited.
+In pursuing this activity, we use our legitimate interest of monitoring and improving the performance of the site, and its security and to help us understand more about our customer’s interests and preferences, and to inform our marketing strategy.
 Some of these cookies are used for marketing purposes and, if you agree, will be used to send you tailored advertisements.
 For more information, see “Cookies” below.

 Posts and Communications: If you post any comments on the website, any personal information you agree to provide will be displayed publicly on the website along with your comments.